paypal/gimel/udc/docs/CONTRIBUTING.md

 ## Contribution Process

 * Get your github account.
-* Fork the gimel repo into your account.
+* Fork the udc repo into your account.
 * Create an issue branch using the master branch.
 * Make modifications to the code.
 * Ensure code coverage by added test cases.